Guderian2nd/TrueHistoryAI/AI Rules.md

 IF Tech is TechHigh THEN NeedTech is Low
 IF Tech is TechNormal THEN NeedTech is Medium
 IF Tech is TechLow THEN NeedTech is High
-If NeedGold is VeryHi
+If NeedGold is VeryHigh THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE1NDk5Nzg4XX0=
+eyJoaXN0b3J5IjpbMTYzNDY4NTIwXX0=
 -->